-- (9) As noted in finding #6, vegetative mitigation is proposed to screen residence's views of the Project.
-Proposed landscaping described in Exhibit 24(a)(10) will consist of three planting template schemes, each with a variety of evergreen trees and shrubs that will provide year-round screening.
+- 9. As noted in finding #6, vegetative mitigation is proposed to screen residence's views of the Project.
+Proposed landscaping described in Section 12.2 will consist of three planting template schemes, each with a variety of evergreen trees and shrubs that will provide year-round screening.
 Visual Project contrast from solar panels is anticipated to be avoided or minimized in areas where landscaping is proposed.
 The Applicant proposes approximately 28,600 linear feet of vegetative mitigation along the Project fence line at or near residential properties.
-An additional 670 linear feet of landscape plantings are proposed at the collection substation location. - (10) Due surrounding forested area locations, visibility analysis shows that the collection substation and switchyard will not be visible from most areas in the vicinity as well as within the overall VSA.
-Exhibit 24(a)(3) discusses visibility solely from collection substation components in the absence of arrays.
+An additional 670 linear feet of landscape plantings are proposed at the collection substation location. - 10.
+Due to surrounding forested area locations, visibility analysis shows that the collection substation and switchyard will not be visible from most areas in the vicinity as well as within the overall VSA.
+Section 10.1.7 discusses visibility solely from collection substation components in the absence of arrays.
 The majority of visibility for both upper electrical components between 56 and 101 feet in addition to lower components 37 feet or less occurs within the Project Area thus defined as participating landowners.

-LOS profiles in Appendix 24-1 illustrate how or why the collection substation is visible or not visible and also shows the proposed mitigation for it.
+Attachment 4 shows several Line of Sight profiles illustrating how or why the collection substation is visible or not visible and also shows the proposed mitigation for it.
 Proximal locations east and from adjacent Cooper Street will have open views to the collection substation from vehicles traveling on the roadway represented by Profile L1.
 However, Profile L2 at a nearby residence on Cooper Street shows that proposed landscape mitigation along the side of the road is expected to screen views.
 As one proceeds southwesterly, represented by Profile L3, views will be blocked by an existing forested area.